 2.3 - Do reviews often

-This topic is very culture depending.
+This topic is very dependent on your situation.
 If you are in a large business you might be drowning in meetings.
 Whereas if you are in a smaller company you might have too few.
 If you think your meetings are too long and not effective, read my post on how to make your meetings effective.

 Presentations can be done on many levels.
-Anything from full scale meetings to a simple screen-sharing phone call.
+Anything from full scale meetings to a simple screen-sharing/video call.
 It could be that you are about to finish a feature - or that you are unsure of how to go about a feature.
-Create a check in and ask what the client thinks of this.
-This is also the perfect time for feedback.
-But always distinguish between change requests and what has been agreed upon, so you do not end up getting a new change request :)
+Create a quick check in with the client and ask what he or she thinks of your approach.
+This is the perfect time for feedback, but remember distinguish between change requests and what has been agreed upon, so you do not end up getting a new change request :)

 2.4 - Agree on deliveries

-Of course you will have your long term delivery on a contract.
-But if you are agile you will deliver continuously.
+Your long term delivery might be on a contract, but if you are agile you will deliver continuously.
 During your check in with the client you should brief them on what you are working on next.
-This will give them some expectations on what to come.
-This will also give the client a chance to reprioritize if there has been a change in prioritization.
+This will give them some expectations on what will come next.
+This will also give the client a chance to reprioritise if there has been a change in prioritisation.
 Otherwise you might be ending up with 2 different ideas of what you will be delivering.

-- Do not follow tasks blindly: Having great documentation is not a reason to have no meetings.
+Do not follow tasks blindly: Having great documentation is not a reason to have no meetings.
 Sometimes there are contradictions or features that are not thought through.
 If you do not understand the requirements or you feel that they make little sense, contact the client.

 2.4 - The unknown Customer

-I have seen this on several projects.
-A development team is handed tasks directly from a project manager without ever meeting the client.
-Maybe they met at the kick off meeting.
-But since then never seen each other.
+I have seen this on several projects, a development team is handed tasks directly from a project manager without ever meeting the client.
+Maybe they met at the kick off meeting, but since then they have never seen each other.
 As I wrote before it gives great value to know the client.
-Having some sessions with the client makes you see the project from their point of view.
-This in return will tell them your point of view.
+Having some sessions with the client makes you see the project from their point of view and in return they will it from your point of view.

 You need to understand the business in order to create a great product.